yashjoshi007/fd/README.md

-# Face Detection Model using OpenCV 2
+# Face Detection Model using OpenCV 2 in Pycharm.